HACHIMI: Scalable and Controllable Student Persona Generation via Orchestrated Agents: Results

 \subsection{Group-level Consistency on CEPS}

 We next move to external evaluation in a single educational system and ask whether HACHIMI personas, once instantiated as student agents, can recover the group-level structure observed in real CEPS Grade~8 students.
 Following Section~\ref{sec:ceps-consistency}, we evaluate a set of CEPS targets that combine construct aggregates and focal items: six indices aggregated from related items (depression, parental strictness, teacher attention, misbehaviour, prosocial behaviour, and school bonding) and five stand-alone central items (aspiration, future confidence, parental expectations / pressure, and self-rated health).
-For each target, we correlate the 16-dimensional cohort-mean vectors between students and agents; construct definitions are given in Appendix~\ref{app:ceps-constructs}.
+For each target, we correlate the 16-dimensional cohort-mean vectors between students and agents; see Appendix~\ref{app:ceps-constructs} for definitions.

-Figure~\ref{fig:ceps-corr-hist} summarizes these cohort-level correlations for CEPS constructs and focal items.
-The overall pattern is clear: \textbf{alignment is strongest for school-facing and academically grounded constructs}.
-Educational aspirations (\texttt{w2b18}) and parental achievement expectations (\texttt{w2a27}) are very highly aligned (Spearman $\rho \geq 0.90$, Pearson $r \geq 0.86$), and aggregated teacher attention is similarly strong (Spearman $\rho \approx 0.90$, Pearson $r \approx 0.86$).
+Figure~\ref{fig:ceps-corr-hist} summarizes these correlations for CEPS constructs and focal items.
+The pattern is clear: \textbf{alignment is strongest for school-facing and academically grounded constructs}.
+Educational aspirations (\texttt{w2b18}) and parental achievement expectations (\texttt{w2a27}) are highly aligned (Spearman $\rho \geq 0.90$, Pearson $r \geq 0.86$), and aggregated teacher attention is similarly strong (Spearman $\rho \approx 0.90$, Pearson $r \approx 0.86$).
 Prosocial behaviour and future confidence reach moderate-to-high consistency (Spearman $\rho \approx 0.63$), while misbehaviour frequency and parental-expectation pressure remain in the moderate range.

 By contrast, constructs tied more closely to latent well-being and family dynamics are harder to recover from static personas.
 School bonding, depressive symptoms, self-rated health, and especially parental strictness show weak or even negative correlations, indicating that these dimensions are less directly inferable from the persona state used in the shadow-survey setting.